Claude Nunney: Early life

 Claude Joseph Patrick Nunney VC is buried in Aubigny Communal Cemetery Extension; he was born in Hastings as Stephen Sargent Claude Nunney.
 His father was William Percy Nunney and his mother Mary Nunney formerly Sargent at 42 Bexhill Road, Hastings on 19 July 1892.
 His father was born in Burford, Oxfordshire.
 Claude, as he was called within his family, was the fourth of eight children.
 The family left Hastings in 1895 and moved to Kentish Town, St Pancras, in London where his mother was to sadly die of food poisoning in February 1899.
-Two of Claude’s younger siblings died very young, and of the remaining six, five passed into the care of the Catholic Church.
+Two of Claude's younger siblings died very young, and of the remaining six, five passed into the care of the Catholic Church.
 The three boys born in Hastings, Frederick George, Stephen Claude and Alfred Nunney all became "Home Children" in Canada.

-Alfred and Stephen Nunney travelled together aboard the SS Tunisian in October 1905 to Quebec and then on to St George’s Home at Hintonburg, Ottawa, Ontario.
-They were split up and sent to different families, Alfred moving to the Micksburg County, Renfrew, and Claude to North Lancaster.
+Alfred and Stephen Nunney travelled together aboard the SS Tunisian in October 1905 to Quebec and then on to St George's Home at Hintonburg, Ottawa, Ontario.
+They were sent to different families, Alfred moving to the Micksburg County, Renfrew, and Claude to North Lancaster.
 Alfred was just twelve, as he was born on 29 September 1893, and Claude thirteen when they went in their separate directions.
-Claude Nunney was placed with Mrs Donald Roy McDonald, where he lived and worked as a "Home Child".
-The term "Home Child" covered the young girls and boys sent as child emigrants by various agencies to Canada to start new lives.
+Claude Nunney was placed with Mrs Donald Roy McDonald.

-Unbeknown to Claude, his brother George Nunney, who came as a Home Child to Canada in October 1904, was drowned on the 19 July 1908 in the Jock River, Jockvale.
-This is around 150 kilometres from North Lancaster.
+Unbeknownst to Claude, his brother George Nunney, who came as a Home Child to Canada in October 1904, was drowned on the 19 July 1908 in the Jock River, Jockvale, around 150 km from North Lancaster.
 He was aged only 17.
 He had also been born in Hastings on 27 December 1890.
 He had been placed with Patrick Houlahan, a local farmer.

 There has been some debate as to Nunney's origins.
 Whilst Nunney himself stated he was born in Dublin, Ireland, he was actually born in Hastings, England as Stephen Sargent Claude Nunney.
-Also it is claimed that Nunney did not become a Canadian citizen by naturalisation, but by becoming part of a child emigration scheme known as British Home Children.
+Also it is claimed that Nunney did not become a Canadian citizen by naturalisation, but by becoming part of the Home Children program.

 Dave Lorente (Homechildren Canada) wrote in an article on Claude:

+"Canada's Magnificent Seven" were the seven Canadian soldiers who all earned the Victoria Cross on 2 September 1918.

 Nunney initially joined the Stormont, Dundas and Glengarry Highlanders in 1913, before joining the 38th Battalion (Ottawa), CEF and thus Nunney is claimed by both the SD&G Highlanders and the Cameron Highlanders.